2006–07 Plymouth Argyle F.C. season: Summary of the 2006–07 season

-After only eight months as manager, during which he was credited with saving Argyle from relegation, Tony Pulis returned to Stoke in mid-June.
-Two weeks later, former QPR manager Ian Holloway, was appointed manager.
+After only eight months as manager, during which he was credited with saving Argyle from relegation, Tony Pulis returned to Stoke City in mid-June.
+Two weeks later, former Queens Park Rangers (QPR) manager Ian Holloway, was appointed manager.

-Holloway quickly added the team's only striker, Nick Chadwick, with veteran Barry Hayles from Millwall and 20-year-old Sylvan Ebanks-Blake from Man United who became the leading scorers of the season with 14 and 10 goals respectively.
+Holloway quickly added the team's only striker, Nick Chadwick, with veteran Barry Hayles from Millwall and 20-year-old Sylvan Ebanks-Blake from Manchester United who became the leading scorers of the season with 14 and 10 goals respectively.
 The addition of Dutch defender Marcel Seip, ultimately displaced Aljofree in central defence.
 In goal, Luke McCormick got first team action with Romain Larrieu out sick and kept his place.

 Several young players established themselves in the first team especially Gary Sawyer who became a regular on the left of defense, especially after Tony Capaldi appeared set to leave at the end of the season.
 Luke Summerfield and Dan Gosling also impressed.

 The first third of the season saw a fairly good start, where Holloway's signings, enthusiasm and more attacking style appeared to be lifting team performances from the previous season and to 6th place after 15 games.
 The possibility play-off and even promotion began to be talked about.
 However, the lack of depth showed mid-season as the accumulation of suspensions and injuries (including Paul Wotton out for the season with a knee injury) forced Holloway to draw ever deeper into reserves, and with a slide in results and position.